sergeyklay/gstore/README.rst

 **Sync all repos from all organizations**

-To be able get organizations list for a user, gstore will need a GitHub username.
+To be able get organizations list for a user, Gstore will need a GitHub username.
 Thus we pass it bellow (``--user``).:

 .. code-block:: bash